Abbie-Bowen/Treehouse-Unit-4-Game-Show-App/README.md

 Practicing snap words in context (in a phrase) helps build connections and recognition.

+(Scorer, please ignore the phrases_array.js file, it is for a future build out.
+Thank you!)

 Accessibility updates:

 1. Focus states added to all buttons (#FEA09A)